tedyoung/awesome-java8/README.md

 Focused on "pulling" items from a stream.
 There may be overlap between these libraries and the Functional ones (above), but the ones here are primarily/exclusively focused on the [Reactive](http://www.reactive-streams.org/) way of thinking about streams.

-* [Simple React](https://github.com/aol/simple-react) - A library that focuses on users needing async and lazy streams.
-A helpful table comparing the included implementations with Java 8 is [here](https://github.com/aol/simple-react#stream-type-overview).
+* [Cyclops React](https://github.com/aol/cyclops-react) - A library that focuses on users needing async and lazy streams (formerly Simple React).
 Very well documented with lots of diagrams (yay!). :8ball:

 ## Testing